-With the exception of the management services, which are based on an internal contract, all other services are in the normal course of business and are established at terms and conditions using available market information.
+With the exception of the management services, which are based on an internal contract, all other services are in the normal course of business and are established at agreed upon terms and conditions.

-During the year, the Company recognized the benefit of \$4,848 (2014 - \$4,211) in its income tax expense relating to income tax losses of a related party which the Company purchased from CFSL by issuing 81,675 common shares (2014 - 75,680) with a nominal value (2014 - nominal value).
+During the year, the Company recognized the benefit of \$4,864 (2015 - \$4,848) in its income tax expense relating to income tax losses of a related party which the Company purchased from CFSL by issuing 81,802 common shares (2015 - 81,675) with a nominal value (2015 - nominal value).